 It all feels a little unsettling, like some virus has hit this part of the city and steel shutters and iron doors are there to contain something pestilential and harmful.

-The new-build, regeneration programme, houses and flats, all seem cheap, thin and appalling, and ennui rather than anger seems the prevailing mood in Toxteth now as we walked through.
+The new-build, regeneration programme, houses and flats, all seem cheap, thin and appalling, and ennui rather than anger seems the prevailing mood in Toxteth today, as we walk through.

-There is a ‘Bargain Booze’ shops with mesh shutters and a security guard in what looks like a stab vest, but his main preoccupation as we pass seems only to be helping a small old woman getting a bumper pack of toilet rolls down from a high shelf.
+We pass a ‘Bargain Booze’ shop with metal mesh shutters and a security guard in what looks like a stab vest, but his main preoccupation as we pass seems only to be helping a small old Indian woman getting a bumper pack of toilet rolls down from a high shelf.

-We head back into the centre.
-And in the centre we see a Liverpool with a different story to tell.
+We head back into the centre, where there is a Liverpool with a very different story to tell of itself.

-Picking up the rental car from the new, gleaming glass Liverpool 1 business and shopping area, people busy spending money – we head out of Merseyside.
+Picking up a new rental car from near the fresh, gleaming glass Liverpool 1 business and shopping area – crowded with people fixed on getting more items for the house, wrestling along with great tangles of rectangular shopping bags of cheap tops and jeans – we make tracks to head out of Merseyside.

 “You’ve got to see this place… It has to be seen to be believed!”

-We’re heading into Blackpool and I’m trying to gee-up a morose-looking Passepartout slumped like a reluctant child dragged on a rainy caravan holiday, eyeing me doubtfully from the driver’s seat.
+We’re heading into Blackpool and I’m trying to gee-up a morose-looking Giristroula slumped like a reluctant child dragged on a rainy caravan holiday, eyeing me doubtfully from the driver’s seat.

-Though I’m finding it pretty hard to even convince myself that we’re doing the right thing, to tell the truth.
-However once we turn off Squires Gate and onto the Promenade it’s there, a sight to strike at your senses.
+But once we turn off Squires Gate and onto the Promenade, it’s there.
+A sight to strike at the senses.

-We are still quite early in the season and the weather has turned squally and the un-illuminated illuminations are swaying sadly in the wind above us.
+We’re still quite early in the season and the weather has turned squally and the un-illuminated illuminations are swaying a little desolately in the wind above us.
 There’s a sunless sea and an unsmiling sky…

 There is a lot of explaining to be done in this town though.